madaster/madaster.github.io/gb/en/knowledge-base/enrichment.md

 ### 2. Manual Mapping

-Altertanitavely Manual Mapping allows to link each element individually or several elements at once.
+Alternatively Manual Mapping allows to link each element individually or several elements at once.
 Check the box next to the element(s) and click  the icon <iconify-icon inline icon='mdi-link-variant'/>.
 A window will open showing all available databases, including the products.
-Select the product dataset you wish to link and click **Link**.
+Select the desired product dataset and click **Link <iconify-icon inline icon='mdi-link-variant'/>**.

 Another window will open showing the following options, which you can choose by checking the corresponding box.